aaditya4-dev/job-swipe-app/README.md

 Partial credit is given to avoid overly strict matching.
 All ATS logic is isolated inside calculateATS, keeping UI components clean.

+# View Applications Logic

+The View Applications feature allows users to see all the jobs they have applied to in one place.

+How it works

+When a user applies to a job, the app creates an application object instead of just storing the job ID.
+Each application stores:

+Job details (company and role)

+Application status (Submitted, Reviewed, Rejected) // the status is static since stays at submitted after submitting the application.not switches to reviewed ,rejected but can be expanded.

+Date of application

+All application objects are stored in a single state inside Home.tsx.

+Preventing duplicate applications

+Before showing the “Apply” button, the app checks whether an application already exists for that job.
+If it exists, the button is disabled and marked as “Already Applied”.

+Displaying applications

+The My Applications button opens a modal that receives the applications list and renders it in a table format with:

+Company name

+Job role

+Status

+Date applied
 # Design and UX decisions

 1.Liking a job indicates interest, not application.